AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Staff training: To train staff to manage, use, and monitor the bot

-How to choose the chatbot vendor suitable to your needs?
+How to choose a chatbot vendor suitable for your needs?

-To ensure that you only pay for what you need – whether you’re picking a chatbot off-the-rack, or building your own – consider the following best practices.
-If you still had questions, reach out to us:
+To ensure that you only pay for what you need – whether picking a chatbot off the rack or building your own – consider the following best practices.
+If you still have questions, reach out to us:

 Find the Right Vendors